-- A Base Block design was presented to Commissioners at WM2024 for 2025-29 - Prioritizes some annual sampling in each Biological Region for stock assessment purposes. - Ensures all charter regions in the core of the stock (2B, 2C, 3A and 3B) are sampled over a three-year period, resulting in CVs for abundance indices of no more than 15% - Coverage in other areas is prioritized to minimize bias potential and maintain CVs below 25% - The sampled blocks (charter regions) are rotated over time. - This design is projected to maintain precise estimates of indices of Pacific halibut density and abundance across the range of the stock. - By rotating the sampled blocks, almost all FISS stations are sampled within a 5-year period (2-3 years within the core areas) resulting in a low risk of large bias in estimates of trend and stock distribution.
+- A Base Block design was presented to Commissioners at WM2024 for 2025-29 - Prioritizes some annual sampling in each Biological Region for stock assessment purposes. - Ensures all charter regions in the core of the stock (2B, 2C, 3A and 3B) are sampled over a three-year period, resulting in CVs for abundance indices of no more than 15% - Coverage in other areas is prioritized to minimize bias potential and maintain CVs below 25% - The sampled blocks (charter regions) are rotated over time. - This design is projected to maintain precise estimates of indices of Pacific halibut density and abundance across the range of the stock. - By rotating the sampled blocks, almost all FISS stations are sampled within a 5year period (2-3 years within the core areas) resulting in a low risk of large bias in estimates of trend and stock distribution. - The Secretariat believes that this design provides a strong scientific basis for all Commission analyses, while minimizing costs to the degree possible.